 Review the facts of the case.

-Recommend finding of Responsible or Not Responsible of Student Code of Conduct violations to the Assistant Vice President, Student Life, or designee.
+Recommend finding of Responsible or Not Responsible of Student Code of Conduct violations to the Associate Vice President, Student Life, or designee.

-If finding of Responsible, document what are believed to be the facts of the case and include these in the recommendations of sanctions to the Assistant Vice President, Student Life, or designee.
+If finding of Responsible, document what are believed to be the facts of the case and include these in the recommendations of sanctions to the Associate Vice President, Student Life, or designee.

 Witnesses All parties to the Hearing may arrange for witnesses to voluntarily present relevant information during the Hearing.
 The questioning of witnesses shall be facilitated by the Hearing Officer or Student Conduct Board Chair, as applicable.
 Each witness will be reminded that he or she is required to tell the truth. if it is determined later that a student provided untrue testimony at a Hearing, that student is subject to being charged with violation of the Student Code of Conduct.